rolandmueller/bigdata/fastapi.md

     name: str
 ```

 This defines a Pydantic model NameRequest that expects a JSON object with a name field of type string.

 * `@app.post("/hello")`: registers a POST endpoint at the path `/hello` in the FastAPI application
 * `def hello(data: NameRequest):`: defines a function `hello` that takes a `NameRequest` object (parsed from incoming JSON) as input.
 * `return {"message": f"Hello {data.name}"}`: returns a JSON response containing a personalized greeting using the name from the input data

-### 3.2 Test with Insomnia
+### 3.2 Manually test with Insomnia

 * POST to http://127.0.0.1/hello
 * Body → JSON: